anandakrishnanrejikumar/Physics-Informed-Neural-Networks-Meet-Hyperelasticity-and-Inverse-Paramter-Identification/README.md

 # Physics-Informed Neural Networks for Hyperelasticity and Inverse Parameter Identification

 This repository contains a Physics-Informed Neural Network (PINN) workflow for identifying hyperelastic material parameters from full-field displacement data.
-The code couples a neural network displacement surrogate with a finite-element-based residual evaluation so that material parameters can be learned from observed deformation fields.
+The code couples a neural network displacement surrogate with a finite-element-based residual evaluation so that material parameters can be learned from observed displacement and force fields.

 ## What this project does